 Alexander McQueen is bold and fearless, which is reflected in its marketing strategies.
 The luxury brand has taken to TikTok to give fans an exclusive look inside the atelier, a sneak peak at backstage moments, and closeups on the celebrity McQueen looks that they wouldn’t be able to see anywhere else.
 The channel allows the brand to be intimate with fans, and entertain in a way that luxury brands haven’t in the past, while maintaining the vision that makes Alexander McQueen what it is.
 The brand never shies away from creating a big moment.

 Luxury marketing will become even more innovative in the coming year.
-Brands that prioritise entertaining their followers will be the brands that come out on top.
-For more information on how your brand can incorporate new formats and technologies into your social media marketing strategy, check out Dash Hudson’s Report on Social Entertainment.
+Brands that prioritize entertaining their followers will be the brands that come out on top.
+For more information on how your brand can incorporate new formats and technologies into your social media marketing strategy, check out Dash Hudson's Social Media Trends report.